jnanajyoti/Constant-selection-evolutionary-dynamics-on-weighted-networks/README.md

 - **`T_weightMat_dB(G,r)`**: Generates the 2<sup>N</sup> x 2<sup>N</sup> transition probability matrix for a network `G` with fitness value `r`, and for death-Birth updating.

-- **`matrix_solver(M)`**: Compute the fixation probability of the mutant for various values of r [NM: Am I correct in having added 'for various values of r'?
+- **`matrix_solver(M)`**: Compute the fixation probability of the mutant for various values of *r* [NM: Am I correct in having added 'for various values of r'?
 Also make r mathmode (i.e. italic in latex).
 BTW, I do not think it is a recommended practice to make G and R etc. be quoted by backslashes.
 We do it only for functions or code part?
 I may be wrong.
-Follow the most standard convention of markdown/github code documentation.] given the transition matrix `M`.
+Follow the most standard convention of markdown/github code documentation.][JB: Both `` and ** are used.
+Since for our purposes ** is more apt, I used it.] given the transition matrix `M`.

 ### For larger symmetric networks